Princesses Beatrice and Princess Eugenie appear inseparable, even more so following the birth of Beatrice's baby!

-Before Eugenie and her fiancé Jack Brooksbank moved to Ivy Cottage, a home within Kensington Palace, in April the sisters lived together in a four-bedroom apartment at St James's Palace.
+Before Eugenie and her husband Jack Brooksbank moved in together, the sisters lived together in a four-bedroom apartment at St James's Palace.

 In 2008, just before her 18th birthday, Eugenie gave her first media interview to The Telegraph, where she explained how she and her sister have very different personalities, yet they're differences make them a closer pair.